Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 Answer from *** [guru]

-That is, winter comes in the Southern Hemisphere if direct sunlight hits the Northern Hemisphere and vice versa.
+That is, winter occurs in the Southern Hemisphere if direct sunlight hits the Northern Hemisphere and vice versa.
 During winter, the sun illuminates both hemispheres, but some of the rays are scattered, so they are not able to warm the hemisphere to the same extent.
 This is what causes the cold in winter.

 What else to read